mathieucarbou/YaSolR/docs/index.md

   - Less over-consumptions
   - Less over-excess

-- 🎛️ **PID Tuning**: YaSolR offers a PID tuning screen to adjust the PID parameters in real time, without recompiling the code and see the effect
+- 🎛️ **PID Tuning**: YaSolR offers a PID tuning screen to adjust the PID parameters in real time, without recompiling the code, and to see the effect
   - Other routers: no PID and no PID tuning screen (👎)

 - 🌍 **50 / 60 Hz Frequency Support**: